RATIONAL-ETHICAL LIVING and RATIONAL-ETHICAL RELIGION

 "HOMO RATIONALIS" is a metaphoric label for our species at some time in the future when we finally stop causing ourselves so much unnecessary PSDED (pain, suffering, disability, and early death).

-"HUMANIANITY" is a label for the religion that we can all accept and should live according to in order to achieve this future goal.
+"HUMANIANITY" is a label for the religion (defined here as the adult study in the effort to optimize one's basic ethical philosophy) that we can all accept and should live according to in order to achieve this future goal.
 It will, I believe, be the religion of "Homo rationalis."
-Its Internet home currently is at https://www.humanianity.com.
+(To varying degrees, most of our current religions are manifesting this "movement" toward rational-ethical living and the HUEP.)

 As a "HUMANIAN," you can belong to any of the current religions, and probably should, but you will almost certainly want to do your part to improve your religion, insofar as it contains elements that cause unnecessary PSDED.
 But being Humanian involves an extremely fundamental assessment of your way of life and almost certainly some rather profound efforts at changing yourself, as your way of doing your part to make the world a better place, a place where there is maximal joy, contentment, and appreciation and minimal PSDED, for everyone, now and in the future.

 The first book is like a "textbook."
 Because of its method, it should be read in the order written, and it should be repeatedly read and studied to get the most benefit.
-This book contains the foundations of everything in this website, from the lexicon that is consistently used (in order to reduce to a minimum the usual semantic confusion that results from efforts to discuss fundamental ideas) to the basic ideas underlying what is being advocated for everyone's consideration.
+This book contains the earliest foundations of the Humanianity concept, from the lexicon that is consistently used (in order to reduce to a minimum the usual semantic confusion that results from efforts to discuss fundamental ideas) to the basic ideas underlying what is being advocated for everyone's consideration.
+(The exception is that what is now called the HUEP was called at that time the REUEP, i.e., the "rational-ethical ultimate ethical principle.")

 The second book is finally finished, as written by me.
 But also, there are other chapters to be written by other Humanians of different religious traditions (including those who are atheistic and do not ascribe to any current religious organizations or belief systems).
 There is already a sufficient amount written that it should be helpful.
 It can be read before reading the "textbook," but reading the "textbook" should greatly enhance the value of this book.
 And reading the third book, on the philosophical problems that underlie so much of our religious, and therefore to some extent political, divisions, will help even more to understand the value of Humanianity.